Menu

 Pronouns: She/Her/Hers

 Rachel is the Career Development Manager at The Ohio State University at Lima.
-In her role there she serves as a liaison between students and the northwest Ohio business community to help connecting students with internships and jobs upon graduation.
+In her role there she serves as a liaison between students and the northwest Ohio business community to help connect students with internships and jobs upon graduation.
 Rachel has always had an interest in education, and served on the Chamber of Commerce Education Committee, Bill & Melinda Gates Small School Transformation Initiative Center of Strength Representative for Lima City Schools, and was founding Administrative Principal for Heir Force Community School and Daycare.

 tslocum3@cscc.edu